-Since 1998.
-Chad has been involved in the development and implementation of poverty reduction strategies.
+Since 1998, Chad has been involved in the development and implementation of poverty reduction strategies.
 Following the National Strategy for Poverty Reduction I (SNRP), drafted for the period 2003-2005, came the SNRP 2 for 2007-2009 and more recently the Growth Strategy for Poverty Reduction (SCRP 2011-2015).
 Its ambition is to increase economic growth in order to accelerate Chad's progress towards the achievement of the Millennium Development Goals (MDGs) by 2015.
-With a predominantly rural population (80%), Chad's economic profile is largely dependent on vironment and natural resources in the SNRP 2 and, in particular, the sustainable management of forests.
-To effectively im plement national forest policy guidelines.
+With a predominantly rural population (80%), Chad's economic profile is largely dependent on natural resources.
+The Gothe management of the en vironment and natural resources in the SNRP 2 and, in particular, the sustainable management of forests.
+To effectively implement national forest policy guidelines.

-Some of the actions undertaken include the promulgation of Law No. 14 / PR / 2008 of 10 June 2088 governing forests, vildlife and fishery resources and its two
+Some of the actions undertaken includ the promulgation of Law No. 14 / PR / 2008 of 10 June 2088 governing forests (2) implementing decrees.